TolulopeOmo/LagosHousePricePredictior/README.md

-# LagosHousePricePredictior
+# LagosHouseRentEstimator
-An application that predicts house rent in Lagos, Nigeria
+An application that predicts house rent in Lagos, Nigeria.